peterjandre/legal-summarizer/README.md

 ### Backend Deployment (Vercel)

-The backend can be deployed to Vercel for serverless hosting.
+The backend is configured for deployment to Vercel for serverless hosting.

 #### Setup Instructions: